braddschick/gChart/README.md

 # gChart
 [Google Charts](https://developers.google.com/chart/?hl=en) Wrapper Javascript Library for simply creating Google Charts without the overhead of all the extra stuff that Google Charts demands.

+# Project Site
+Go to the [Project Site](http://braddschick.github.io/gChart) for comprehensive documentation of the full class.

 ## Requirements
 You must still include the [Google JSAPI](https://www.google.com/jsapi) script in your html code.
 This is a __mandatory__ requirement.